ziyoung/better-wilcom-docs/wilcom-docs/Production/reports/Outputting_designs_as_images.md

 ## To output a design as an image...

-1Open the embroidery design.
+1. Open the embroidery design.

-2Select File > Capture Design Bitmap.
+2. Select File > Capture Design Bitmap.

 ![CaptureDesignBitmap.png](assets/CaptureDesignBitmap.png)

-3Select a Selection option:
+3. Select a Selection option:

 | Option                | Function                                                                         |
 | --------------------- | -------------------------------------------------------------------------------- |